Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 They don’t know that they know

 -They tell you what they’ve done without considering it a big deal.
 Not until they reach a certain age, and looking back, do they realize they are experts in many areas.
 She said that they teach them to talk in public, and they become scared to death, stutter, and even faint, but they grow and empower themselves.
 Only from a distance, seeing their achievements from an external point of view, hearing the echo of their audiences, do they become aware of their own value.
 To witness this process is the most gratifying aspect of it all.
-THIS is why she keeps trying to make time for herself, to take, bring, fill tanks, teach kids the habit of picking up trash and plant palm trees, organize camps for kids, prepare webinars, and so on.
+THIS is why she keeps trying to make time for herself, to take, bring, fill tanks, teach kids the habit of picking up trash, plant palm trees, organize camps for kids, prepare webinars, and so on.

 WHAT I WANT as the starting point